ditrit/badaas/demo.md

 The users are stored on a classic sql table outside of the object storage engine.
 So we will store their IDs as a value.
 We will use the profile object to store infos about the users.

-For now we need to setup the schema manually using a invoke function that will run at the initializationof the programm.
+For now we need to setup the schema manually using a invoke function that will run at the initialization of the programme.
 Make sure that the database you are gonna use is empty.

 ```go